Howard is an avid short story reader who likes to help others find and understand stories.

 One of These Days by Gabriel Garcia Marquez is a very short story, under 1,000 words.
 It portrays an interesting power dynamic between the two main characters.

-This article starts with a summary and then looks at themes, and two questions to consider.
+This article starts with a summary and then looks at themes, followed by three questions to consider.

 Summary of One of These Days

 Aurelio Escovar, an unlicensed dentist, opens his office at 6AM.
 He arranges his tools and starts polishing a set of false teeth.
 He works steadily and absentmindedly.